AhmedRafid023/book-recommender/README.md

 ## 🧠 Theory Behind the Project

-### 😊 Sentiment Analysis
-To enhance book recommendations, we incorporate **sentiment analysis** on user reviews.
-By analyzing emotions expressed in book reviews, we refine recommendations based on reader sentiment.
-We use a fine-tuned **RoBERTa model** from Hugging Face:
-- **Model:** `j-hartmann/emotion-english-distilroberta-base`
-- **Purpose:** Detect emotions in text (e.g., joy, sadness, anger, surprise, etc.)
-- **Impact:** Helps recommend books that align with users' emotional preferences

 ### 🔤 Word Embeddings
 Word embeddings are numerical vector representations of words in a continuous vector space.
 They allow words with similar meanings to have similar representations, making them essential for NLP tasks.
 We use **pre-trained transformer-based embeddings** to convert book metadata into vector representations, enabling efficient similarity comparisons in our recommendation engine.